 Genetics and a family history of psoriasis and psoriatic arthritis play a role in the condition.
 40% of people with psoriasis have a first-degree relative with the same disease.
 Despite the strong genetic role, psoriatic arthritis sometimes appears in children with no family history of the disease.
-Up to 30% of people with psoriasis develop psoriatic arthritis as well.
+About 30% of people with psoriasis develop psoriatic arthritis as well.
 This prevalence is higher in patients who also have AIDS.

 Symptoms and Complications